Travelogue Feature Article Example- Tour To Japan

 Proofreading Steps and Process

-The steps of proofreading refer to a set of instructions that proofreaders need to follow thoroughly.
-The proofreading steps are essential to check the errors of an original manuscript.
+The steps of proofreading are a set of instructions that proofreaders must follow thoroughly.
+The proofreading steps are essential to check the errors in an original manuscript.

 Don’t Rely On Spelling and Grammar Checkers.

-Spell checkers are great as the first port of call and will be helpful in assisting you to identify high-level errors.
+Spell checkers are great as the first port of call and will help assist you to identify high-level errors.
 However, automated spelling and grammar checkers are severely inadequate, and they cannot identify many common grammatical errors.
 Furthermore, they often make serious mistakes that can mislead even the most diligent writer.

 Proofread For One Error at a Time

-Proofreading really is a meticulous and time-consuming process, but the more you put into it, the more you get out.
-If you attempt to identify and correct all errors within one sitting, you risk losing focus, and you may find that you miss significant mistakes.
+Proofreading really is a meticulous and time-consuming process, but the more you put into it, the more you get out of it.
+If you attempt to identify and correct all errors in one sitting, you risk losing focus and may miss significant mistakes.
 Sometimes it’s helpful to check for spelling mistakes and punctuation errors separately.
 This will make it easier to spot issues, and you can vary the proofreading technique you use on each pass to suit the type of mistakes you are searching for.

 Read Each Word Slowly

-One technique that the majority of professional proofreaders use is to read the writing they are proofreading out loud.
-This forces you to voice every single word and involves your auditory senses in the process, meaning that you can hear how the text actually sounds when it is read.
+One technique that most professional proofreaders use is to read the text they are proofreading aloud.
+This forces you to voice every single word and engages your auditory senses, so you can hear how the text actually sounds when it is read.
 Trying to read something quickly forces your brain to skip some words and make unconscious corrections.

 Break the Text Into Manageable Chunks